Anupam Mittal: Startups and investments

 Anupam Mittal was one of the earliest investors in Ola Cabs, one of India's biggest mobility start-ups.
 Mittal has been an angel investor in over 250 startups before Shark Tank in sectors such as clean technology, consumer internet, mobile, healthcare and SaaS.
-Some notable investments are Rupeek, Agnikul, Animall, Interactive Avenues, BigBasket, Mitigata-Smart Cyber Insurance, Rapido and WhatFix.
+Some notable investments are Rupeek, Agnikul, Basic Home Loan, Animall, Interactive Avenues, BigBasket, Mitigata-Smart Cyber Insurance, Rapido and WhatFix.

 Shark Tank

 Mittal has been a "Shark" on the SonyLiv reality program Shark Tank India in Seasons 1, 2 and 3.
 In Season 1, he invested ₹54,000,000 (US$680,000) across 25 businesses, whereas In Season 2,₹54000000 across 25 businesses whereas In Season 3 he invested close to ₹80500000 in companies.

 Films and entertainment

 Mittal also acted and produced in the Bollywood movies 99 and Flavors, directed by his close friends Raj & DK.
 On television, Mittal has appeared in Seasons 1 and 2 of the Indian business reality show Shark Tank India.
 As part of the promotions for Shark Tank India, Mittal has appeared in several other television and shows, like Amitabh Bachchan’s Kaun Banega Crorepati and The Kapil Sharma Show.